How Can I Find A Children’s Behavioral Therapist?

 Have questions on how to find a good child behavioral therapist?

 Parents with busy schedules may benefit from online therapy through a platform like BetterHelp.
 Online therapy services are also typically less expensive than traditional office therapy.
-Research demonstrates that therapy provided online is just as effective as in-person therapy; one study conducted by the National Institutes of Health found that treatment outcomes for online therapy were similar to those found with traditional treatment.
+Research demonstrates that online therapy is as effective as in-person therapy; one study by the National Institutes of Health found that treatment outcomes for online therapy were similar to those with traditional treatment.
+If you have an older child (over 13), consider BetterHelp’s sister website, TeenCounseling, to find counseling services.

 Takeaway